Underfall Yard, Bristol

 Underfall Yard is a Scheduled Ancient Monument in Bristol’s historic docks which includes Grade II* listed workshops and warehouses and the original Brunel sluice mechanism which controls the water level in the docks.

-This £3m project is partly funded by the Heritage Lottery Fund and includes the restoration of the site and a new visitor centre.
-Some of the existing buildings are being upgraded to provide additional workshop and office space to provide on-going rental income and to bring them back into commercial use.
+This £3m project was partly funded by the Heritage Lottery Fund and included the restoration of the site and a new visitor centre.
+Some of the existing buildings were upgraded to provide additional workshop and office space to provide on-going rental income and to bring them back into commercial use.
 A new visitor centre, converted from a redundant boiler house, includes working historic machinery and an interpretative display to show the history of the docks.

 We helped produce the successful HLF Round 2 funding application and continued our input through the detailed design period and during construction.
 The Trust also takes a keen interest in Bristol Docks as a whole and in maintaining Bristol’s maritime heritage.
 In partnership with Bristol City Council, the Trust is planning a major expansion of its activities by taking over other redundant buildings in the yard from the Council.

 Awards: Bristol Civic Society 2017 Design Award